JetBrains/teamcity-documentation/topics/reporting-issues.md

 ## Logging in TeamCity Eclipse plugin

-To enable tracing for the [plugin](eclipse-plugin.md), run Eclipse IDE with the `-debug` `<filename>` command line parameter.
+To enable tracing for the [plugin](eclipse-plugin.md), run Eclipse IDE with the `-debug <filename>` command line parameter.
 The `<filename>` portion of the argument should be a properties file containing key\-value pairs.
-The name of each property corresponds to the plugin module and the value is either '`true`' (to enable debug) or '`false`'.
+The name of each property corresponds to the plugin module and the value is either `true` (to enable debug) or `false`.
 Here is an example of enabling most common tracing options:

 ```Shell